Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 I'm ambivalent about having methods as part of the type itself, but other than that, I like a number of things here:[^6]

  1. **Foundation has a lot of stuff!** So far, we've seen random number generation, regex, UUID and datetime.
 It's nice to have all these things in stdlib, so it's one less worry for us.
  2. Mutation is field-specific.
-In the above example, `id` cannot be changed for an instance (even if it's mutable).
+In the above example, `id` cannot be changed for an instance (even if the instance itself is mutable).
  3. Functions could have the same names, as long as they have different signatures. `init` is special (in that it's the constructor), but it's no different from any other function.

 ### Values and References

 All classes in Swift are "reference types" and all other types are "value types".
-The difference is that **value types are copied**.
-Coming from Rust, this felt like *infidelity*, but well, that's what you pay for languages with automatic memory management.
+The difference is that instances of **value types are copied**.
+Coming from Rust, this felt like *infidelity*, but well, that's what you pay for using languages with automatic memory management.
 Arrays and dictionaries are structs, so every time you assign them to some variable or pass them to another function, they get copied!

 ```swift
 var a = [0, 2, 5, 10]   // array is a struct